Important Information About Our Business

 Introduction

-Kensington Castles Limited ("we", "us", "our") complies with the New Zealand Privacy Act 2020 ("the Act") when handling your personal information.
-Personal information refers to any data about an identifiable individual (a natural person).
-This policy outlines how we collect, use, disclose, and protect your personal information.
+Boost Brokers New Zealand Limited ("we", "us", "our") complies with the New Zealand Privacy Act 2020 (the Act) when dealing with personal information.
+Personal information is information about an identifiable individual (a natural person).
+This policy sets out how we will collect, use, disclose, and protect your personal information.

-This policy does not limit any of your rights under the Act.
-For more information, you may contact our Privacy Officer at info@boostbrokers.co.nz or visit www.privacy.org.nz.
+This policy does not limit or exclude any of your rights under the Act.
+If you wish to seek further information on the Act, you can contact our Privacy Officer by email at info@boostbrokers.co.nz or visit www.privacy.org.nz for further information.

 Changes to This Policy

-We may update this policy by publishing a revised version on our website.
-Any changes will take effect from the date the updated policy is uploaded.
+We may change this policy by uploading a revised policy onto the website.
+The change will apply from the date that we upload the revised policy.

 What Is Personal Information?